 For more information about the general studies major, please schedule an appointment with a Heavener Academic Advisor.

 Useful Minors and Restricted Business Electives

 General studies majors are encouraged to enhance their education by pursuing a minor and choosing targeted business electives.
 In selecting minors and electives, students should consider their passions and professional aspirations.
 As students already pursuing areas of specialization in non-business fields, general studies majors are encouraged to explore business focused minors and are required to complete 11-12 hours of restricted business electives.
-It is strongly advised that you meet with one of our Academic Advisors and Career Coaches for more specific suggestions to help you achieve your career goals.
+It is strongly advised that you meet with one of our Academic Advisors for more specific suggestions to help you achieve your goals.
 The following minors and electives are popular selections for students majoring in general studies:

 - Communication Studies